ShafiurShuvo/CSE220-Data-Structures/README.md

 # CSE220 - Data Structures

 Welcome to the **CSE220 - Data Structures** repository.
-This repository contains all lab assignments from the course, organized by topic and lab number for easy navigation and usage.
+This repository contains all lab assignments from the course (done in **Spring 2023**), organized by topic and lab number for easy navigation and usage.

 > ⚙️ All codes are written in **Python 3.10 series**.
 Please make sure your environment supports it for full compatibility.